pistarlab/landia/README.md

 ## Acknowledgments

-- My wife and kids for their inspiration and help testing
+- My kids for their inspiration and help testing
 - Vryell's Tiny Adventure Pack.
 Currently used for most of the game art
     - See: https://vryell.itch.io/tiny-adventure-pack